The Fourth UK AI Conference 2026

 Venue

-The conference will be hosted in Nottingham, UK, from Tuesday, 29 September 2026 to Wednesday, 30 September 2026 at University of Nottingham.
-Further details about the exact venue and travel information will be provided on the Venue page when confirmed.
+The conference will be hosted in Nottingham, UK, from Tuesday, 29 September 2026 to Wednesday, 30 September 2026 at The Hilton Nottingham.
+Further details about the exact venue and travel information can be found on the Venue page.

 Registration